List of Scream (film series) characters: Roman Bridger

-Roman Bridger is the director of "Stab 3: Return to Woodsboro".
+Roman Bridger is the director of Stab 3: Return to Woodsboro.
 During his birthday party at John Milton's mansion, he is found in the basement, apparently murdered.
 Later, when Sidney Prescott is confronted by Ghostface, the latter is unmasked as Roman, who has faked his death to eliminate himself as a suspect.
-Roman tells Sidney that he is her half-brother, relating the circumstances of his conception by Milton (who is unaware that Roman is his son) and later rejection by Maureen Prescott and how he had convinced Billy Loomis to murder Maureen, thus making him the overall architect of the Ghostface murders.
-Believing that Sidney has the life and fame that he was denied, Roman now tries to kill her, but in the end he himself is killed by Dewey Riley.
+Roman tells Sidney that he is her maternal half-brother, relating the circumstances of his conception by Milton (who is unaware that Roman is his son) and later rejection by Maureen Prescott.
+Having admitted to Sidney that he is their mother's third killer, Roman reveals that he masterminded Maureen's murder by allying with Billy Loomis, thus making him the overall architect of the Ghostface spree.
+Harboring a grudge against Sidney and believing that she has the life and fame that he was denied because of his being a child of rape, Roman now tries to kill her, and he engages in a vicious fight with Sidney after she denounces him for his motives, telling him that contrary to what he thinks, it's Roman's own fault that he chose to kill people.
+In the end, Roman is ultimately outsmarted and beaten by Sidney, and is killed by Dewey Riley (sparing Sidney from committing fratricide), and thus, relieving him from the misery of his existence, and Sidney takes no pleasure from her half-brother's death.

-In Scream VI the new Ghostface is leaving behind masks from past killers.
-After Dr. Stone is murdered in his home, Ghostface leaves Bridger’s mask used in the third film.
+In Scream VI, the new Ghostface is leaving behind masks from past killers.
+After Dr. Stone is murdered in his home, Ghostface leaves Bridger's mask used in the third film.
 While Detective Bailey and Kirby are investigating, they have all of the killers photos on a board with when they died and which mask was left where.
-Roman’s picture can be seen above “Death: 2000”.
+Roman's picture can be seen above "Death: 2000".

+Foley was announced as part of the cast of Scream 7, with Foley stating that he'll be playing a small role in the film and hinting he might reprise his role as Roman, though it is unknown what role Roman will play in the film, due to his death in Scream 3.